mikejac/node-red-contrib-google-smarthome/README.md

   `Private Key`: Full path to private key file, e.g. `privkey.pem` from Let's Encrypt.

 **Advanced Settings**

+  `Token Duration`: The authorization token duration used by Google SmartHome to identify itself to node-red SmartHome plugin.
+Default is 60 minutes.

+  `Report Interval (m)`: Time, in minutes, between report updates are sent to Google (default value 60 m).

   `Request sync delay (s)`: Delay, in seconds, for request devices sync after a deploy, 0 or empty for disable (default value 0).